Mediterranean cuisine: Geography

 Various authors have defined the scope of Mediterranean cooking either by geography or by its core ingredients.

-Elizabeth David, in her A Book of Mediterranean Food (1950), defines her scope as "the cooking of the Mediterranean shores" and sketches out the geographical limits:
+Elizabeth David, in A Book of Mediterranean Food (1950), defines her scope as "the cooking of the Mediterranean shores" and sketches out the geographical limits:

 Despite this definition, David's book focuses largely on Spain, France, Italy, and Greece.

-She defines this region as coextensive with the range of the olive tree: "those blessed lands of sun and sea and olive trees".
+She defines this region as coextensive with the range of the olive tree: "those blessed lands of sun and sea and olive trees."
 The olive's natural distribution is limited by frost and by availability of water.
 It is therefore constrained to a more or less narrow zone around the Mediterranean Sea, except in the Maghreb and in the Iberian Peninsula, where it is distributed more widely, and on the islands of the Mediterranean, where it is widespread.

 The Tunisian historian Mohamed Yassine Essid similarly defines the region by the olive's presence, along with bread, wheat, and the grape as the "basic products of Mediterranean folk cuisine":

 Other authors question that there is any such common core:

-Some writers include the cuisines of the eastern Adriatic coast of Dalmatia – Albanian, Montenegrin, and Croatian, while most do not mention them.
+Some writers include the cuisines of the eastern Adriatic coast of Dalmatia—Albanian, Montenegrin, and Croatian, while most do not mention them.
 Some writers also include areas not touching the Mediterranean Sea or supporting olive cultivation, including Serbian, Macedonian, and Portuguese cuisine.